qrichert/deezconfigs/README.md

 ### Hooks

-deezconfigs let you run hooks before and after commands.
+deezconfigs lets you run hooks before and after commands.
 Hooks are scripts or executables located at the root and whose names match the following pattern: